contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-In the new implementation, we replace the constraint `Context: HasErrorType` with
-`Context: CanRaiseError<&'static str>`.
-Since `HasErrorType` is a super trait of
-`CanRaiseError`, we only need to include `CanRaiseError` in the constraint to
-automatically also include the `HasErrorType` constraint.
-We also use the method `Context::raise_error` to raise the string
-`"auth token has expired"` to become `Context::Error`.
+In this updated implementation, we replace the `Context: HasErrorType` constraint with `Context: CanRaiseError<&'static str>`.
+Since `HasErrorType` is a supertrait of `CanRaiseError`, we only need to include `CanRaiseError` in the constraint to automatically include `HasErrorType`.
+We also use the `Context::raise_error` method to convert the string `"auth token has expired"` into `Context::Error`.

+This approach avoids the limitations of `From` and offers greater flexibility for error handling in CGP, especially when working with third-party error types like `anyhow::Error`.

 ## Context-Generic Error Raisers

-By defining our own `CanRaiseError` trait using CGP, we get to overcome the various
-limitations of `From`, and implement context-generic error raisers that are generic
+By defining the `CanRaiseError` trait using CGP, we overcome the limitations of `From` and enable context-generic error raisers that work across various source error types.
+For instance, we can create a context-generic error raiser for `anyhow::Error` as follows:
-over the source error.
-For example, we can implement a context-generic error raiser for `anyhow::Error`
-as follows:

 ```rust
 # extern crate cgp;